Geo0451/goofball/README.md

 ### Project Description

 Magic 8-Ball w/ local LLMs and multiple selectable system prompts.
+You roll the ball every time you shake the device.

 ### The Problem (that doesn't exist)

-The lack of certainty in life.\
+The lack of certainty in life.

+### The Solution (that nobody asked for)

 So we built a Magic 8-ball that makes it worse.

-### The Solution (that nobody asked for)

 ![example](./demo/example.jpg)